-Wine is a subject that has held a special fascination for me for well over fifty years.
+Wine is a subject that has held a special fascination for me for nearly sixty years.
 In fact, I used to write a wine column for Abel Magazine and Park West back in the late 60s and early 70s.
 That made me a kind of pioneer as writing about wine wasn’t widespread in those days (when the only useful reference written by an American was Frank Schoonmaker’s Encyclopedia of Wine, published in 1964; Hugh Johnson’s first book on the subject, Wine, came out in 1966; then, in 1970 Time-Life published one of the first mass-market books on the subject, Wine and Spirits, by Alec Waugh, as part its Food of the World Series).
 The first winery that I wrote about was Pleasant Valley Wine Company, in Hammondsport–in what would become the Finger Lakes AVA–back in 1971.
 I received this letter from the winery after my piece was published in Abel Magazine:

 Unfortunately, I had to drop my column after a few years to pursue an M.A. in Art History (fine art is another passion) and make a living, first by teaching history and art history at the Lenox School in Manhattan and later working at Sotheby’s, the art auction house.
 Now, over 40 years later, with a WSET Diploma in Wine and Spirits–a strong professional credential (and as difficult to earn as, say, an MS in Biology, though it is much more agreeable to work with wine as one must taste it, think about it, and drink and enjoy it, preferably with fellow oenophiles).
 I’ve now returned to writing about the grape and its astonishing and delightful product with a bit more knowledge and understanding than I had when I first wrote about it so many years ago.